Last Updated on October 14, 2024

-This guide provides helpful information for those who wish to obtain a Navy commission through the Engineering Duty Officer In-Service Procurement Program (EDO IPP) during Fiscal Year 2024.
+This guide is here to help those interested in getting a Navy commission through the Engineering Duty Officer In-Service Procurement Program (EDO IPP) for Fiscal Year 2025.

-The EDO IPP allows enlisted members of the diving community (Navy enlisted classifications (NEC) Diver Second Class (M2DV), Diver First Class (M1DV), or Master Diver (MMDV) to receive a commission, designator 1460.
-This Program Authorization’s provisions only apply to the Active Component.
+The EDO IPP offers a path for enlisted members from the Navy’s diving community—like Diver Second Class (M2DV), Diver First Class (M1DV), or Master Diver (MMDV)—to earn a commission with designator 1460.
+Keep in mind, this program only applies to the Navy’s Active Component.

 Engineering Duty Officer